-Property Name Description com.fortify. model.DisableProgramInfo=true Disables use of the code navigation features in Fortify Audit Workbench. com.fortify. model.IssueCutOffStartIndex =<num> (inclusive) com.fortify. model.IssueCutOffEndIndex =<num> (exclusive)</num></num> Sets the start and end index for issue cutoff.
+Property name Description com.fortify. model.DisableProgramInfo=true Disables use of the code navigation features in Fortify Audit Workbench.

+Property name Description com.fortify. model.IssueCutOffStartIndex =<num> (inclusive) com.fortify. model.IssueCutOffEndIndex =<num> (exclusive)</num></num> Sets the start and end index for issue cutoff.
 The IssueCutOffStartIndex property is inclusive and IssueCutOffEndIndex is exclusive so that you can specify a subset of issues you want to see.
 For example, to see the first 100 issues, specify the following: com.fortify.model.
-IssueCutOffStartIndex=0

-Property Name Description com.fortify.model.
-IssueCutOffEndIndex=101 Because the IssueCutOffStartIndex is 0 by default, you do not need to specify this property. com.fortify. model.IssueCutOffByCategoryStartIndex= Sets the start index for issue cutoff by category.
+IssueCutOffStartIndex=0 com.fortify.model.
+IssueCutOffEndIndex=101 Because the IssueCutOffStartIndex is 0 by default, you do not need to specify this property. com.fortify. model.IssueCutOffByCategoryStartIndex= <num> (inclusive) com.fortify. model.IssueCutOffByCategoryEndIndex= <num> (exclusive)</num></num> Sets the start index for issue cutoff by category.
 These two properties are similar to the previous cutoff properties except these are specified for each category.
 For example, to see the first five issues for every category, specify the following: com.fortify.model.
 IssueCutOffByCategoryEndIndex=6 com.fortify. model.MinimalLoad=true Minimizes the data loaded from the FPR.
 This also restricts usage of the Functions view and might prevent Fortify Audit Workbench from loading the source from the FPR. com.fortify. model.MaxEngineErrorCount= <num></num> Specifies the number of Fortify Static Code Analyzer reported warnings to load from the FPR.
-For projects with many scan warnings, reducing this number from a default of 3000 can speed up the load time of large FPR files. com.fortify. model.ExecMemorySetting Specifies the JVM heap memory size for Fortify Audit Workbench to launch external command-line tools such as iidmigrator and fortifyupdate.
+For projects with many scan warnings, reducing this number from a default of 3000 can speed up the load time of large FPR files. com.fortify. model.ExecMemorySetting Specifies the JVM heap memory size for Fortify Audit Workbench to start external command-line tools such as iidmigrator and fortifyupdate.